TACC/coe-332-sp22/docs/unit04/containers_2.rst

 We can install updates, install new software, or download code to our image by running commands with the RUN instruction.
-In our case, our only dependencies were Python3 and the "names" library.
+In our case, our only dependencies were Python3 and the "pytest" library.
 So, we will use a few RUN instructions to install them.
 Keep in mind that the the ``docker build`` process cannot handle interactive prompts, so we use the ``-y`` flag with ``yum`` and ``pip3``.